astrolabsoftware/fink-website-rubin/content/news/2025-07-22-xmatch/index.md

 ## Fink xmatch service

-The Fink xmatch service is accessible from the Science Portal at https://fink-portal.org/xmatch.
+The Fink xmatch service is accessible from the Science Portal at [https://fink-portal.org/xmatch](https://fink-portal.org/xmatch) (with [online documentation](https://fink-broker.readthedocs.io/en/latest/services/xmatch/)).
 This is a guided process, very similar to the Data Transfer service.
 First, the user has the possibility to upload a catalog of sources:

 <img src="images/catalog.png" width="100%" height="100%" style="display: block; margin: auto;" />